-In recent years, aviation has under-

-gone massive changes and this trend

-creation of the Civil Aviation Authority.
+In recent years, aviation has undergone massive changes and this trend continues unabated.
+New challenges require new responses and this applies to all the actors.
+For Avinor (formerly the Civil Aviation Administration), one result of this has been the splitting out from the organisation of the authority functions on 1 January 2000 with the creation of the Civil Aviation Authority.
 The remaining activities were converted into a limited company on 1 January 2003 and comprise responsibility for the operation of the 46 publicly-owned airports and the air traffic control service in Norway.
 At year-end 2004, the company had a total of 2,440 employees